 Currently, the Authority maintains lines of credit with various credit providers totaling \$350 million.
-As of May 31, 2017, the Authority had drawn \$85 million on such lines of credit, which were renewed in March 2017 and expire in March 2018.
+As of July 14, 2017, the Authority had no outstanding balance drawn on such lines of credit, which were renewed in March 2017 and expire in March 2018.
 Any amounts outstanding on the lines of credit would be due by such date.
 The Authority's repayment obligations under the lines of credit are subordinate to the Bonds.